Applying for a Loan Online vs. In Person: What’s the Difference?

 Online applications often give you the option of speaking with a live representative.
 While helpful, it's not the same as working face-to-face with a loan officer, and you won't have an opportunity to build a relationship.

-How Long It Takes To Approve and Fund Your Loan
+How Long Does It Take To Approve and Fund Your Loan?

 In Person